RGU-Computing/clood/dashboard/README.md

 *Note copying the AngularJS files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*

 ### Run the Application

+In the root directory, rename `env.sample.js` to `env.js` and edit file to specify the root URL for the serverless functions (i.e. set `base_api_url` value without a trailing slash).

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is: